domscontent/domscontent.github.io/_pages/services.md

 ## Dom's Content Services

+I am based in the UK, in the south of england.

-I work with solo founders and small businesses to help you grow online.
+I can work with solo founders and small businesses virtually, all over the world.

 ---